Mezo-hx/lobster/docs/source/engine.md

 ------
 The basic list of [builtin functions](builtin_functions_reference.html) is worth browsing first, as well as the [shooter tutorial](shooter_tutorial.html) for some basic explanation of how to render stuff.
-Most examples in the `samples` dir are graphical and provide further examples.
+Most examples in the `samples` directory are graphical and provide further examples.

-While it easy to render stuff with simple functions like `gl.rect`, `gl.line` and stuff, for anything more advanced some understanding of OpenGL style rendering is required.
+While it easy to render stuff with simple functions like `gl.rect`, `gl.line` and such, for anything more advanced require some understanding of OpenGL style rendering.

 Default rendering environment
 ----------------------------